friedue/AlleleSpecific/Notes/AlleleSpec_Pipeline.md

 -----------------------------------------------

-Part I: Preparing pseudogenomes - this will only need to be done once per experiment!
+Part I: Preparing pseudogenomes - this will only need to be done once per genome version!
 ---------------

 ###  I.1. lapels/bin/get_refmeta